tabcat/ENS-Subdomainer/README.md

 built with embark framework: https://github.com/embark-framework/embark

-warning: this code is sloppy and hasnt been organized
+warning: this code is sloppy and hasnt been organized, will probably remain a draft

 !WIP!